-DAWSON GEOPHYSICAL COMPANY Annual Meeting of Shareholders January 22, 2013 10:00 AM This proxy is solicited on behalf of the Board of Directors.
-The shareholder(s) hereby appoint(s) Stephen C. Jumper, Craig W. Cooper and Christina W. Hagan, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Dawson Geophysical Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 A.M., Central Time on January 22, 2013, at the Petroleum Club of Midland, Midland, Texas, and any adjournment or postponement thereof.
+DAWSON GEOPHYSICAL COMPANY Annual Meeting of Shareholders January 21, 2014 10:00 AM This proxy is solicited by the Board of Directors

+The shareholder(s) hereby appoint(s) Stephen C. Jumper, Craig W. Cooper and Christina W. Hagan, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Dawson Geophysical Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholder(s) to be held at 10:00 AM, Central Time on January 21, 2014, at the Petroleum Club of Midland, Midland, Texas and any adjournment or postponement thereof.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE SHAREHOLDER(S).
 IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE BOARD OF DIRECTORS NOMINEES LISTED ON THE REVERSE SIDE AND FOR PROPOSALS 2 AND 3.

 PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD USING THE ENCLOSED REPLY ENVELOPE.
-Address change/comments: Address change/comments: Address change/comments: